ahmedsaheed/website/data/second-brain/leaflet.md

 - **✨ Simplicity**: Leaflet focuses on simplicity and provides only necessary features needed.

+- **Word Suggestion**: Provides about 5,000 english word and synonyms suggestion

 - **🕉 Bidirectional Text**: Automatically detect BIDI - text and displays logiaclly.